Botconf 2025

 • José Araujo, Group CTO, Orange Cyberdefense, France

-• Thomas Barabosch, PhD, Security Engineer, Germany
+• Thomas Barabosch, PhD, Security Engineer, Meta, Spain

 • Jean-Ian Boutin, Head of Threat Research, ESET, Canada